Iron486/UNet-based-Seismic-Processing/README.md

 - run TEST_VIKING_GRABEN_DATASET, loading the Viking Graben dataset (I can provide the data if you are encountering some issues)

-Contact me for any issue in reproducing the code.
+Contact me for any issue if you fail in reproducing the code.